Xunnamius/typescript-utils/packages/jest-types/README.md

 ## Usage

-You can use this library's types in your TypeScript projects like so:
+You can use this library's exports in your TypeScript projects like so:

 ```TypeScript
 import type { X } from '@xunnamius/jest-types'